rival104/java-crud-app/README.md

 ## External JAR Used
 Can be found in pom.xml
-- Servlet-API - TO use servlet app
+- Servlet-API - To use servlet app.
-- MYSQL Driver - To communicate with mysql database
+- MYSQL Driver - To communicate with MYSQL database.
-- JSTL 1.2 - for jsp expressions
+- JSTL 1.2 - For jsp expressions.

 ## Developer Notes